yotann/bcdb/docs/sllim/README.md

 SLLIM overrides added.
 sllim-env: root# make -j4 lz4
 compiling static library

+sllim-ld: optimizing lz4

 sllim-env: root# size lz4
   text    data     bss     dec     hex filename
 172907     940     104  173951   2a77f lz4
 ```

+The `optimizing lz4` line shows you that SLLIM is actually working.

 SLLIM is designed to work with any C/C++ code that can be built with Clang.
 In
 order to make it easy to use with existing projects and diverse build systems,